BahauddinAziz/trusues/README.md

 [Notice : This app is in development phase, don't add your real credential.
-And you can only test it on Ropsten Test Netword]
+And you can only test it on Ropsten Test Network]

 <img src="public/trusues.png" height="500" width="500"/>